8 Creative Ways To Use Turmeric In Your Diet

 In colder months, I love to make soups & stews.
 To me, there is nothing like a warm soup or stew full of healthy foods when it’s chilly outside.

 This seasonal soup combines zucchini with onions, healthy fats, and warming spices (including turmeric) to give your immune system a boost.
-From this base, you could customize it however you want.
+From this base, you can customize it however you want.
 Add in some pasture-raised chicken or even more vegetables, you really can’t go wrong.

 To make this, click on the link here: Zucchini Turmeric Soup Recipe